stefanuebe/vaadin-fullcalendar/README.md

 // Single instance for "each day from 9am to midnight" calendar.setBusinessHours(new BusinessHours(LocalTime.of(9, 0)));

+### Using timezones
+// Per default, our FC works with UTC.
+You can set a custom timezone to be shown for the user.
+// This will automatically update all entries on the client side.
+Timezone tzBerlinGermany = new Timezone("Europe/Berlin");
+calendar.setTimezone(tzBerlinGermany);

+// We can also reset the timezone to default. calendar.setTimezone(Timezone.UTC);

+// We can also read the browsers timezone, after the component has been attached to the client side.
+// There are other ways to obtain the browser's timezone, so you are not obliged to use the listener. calendar.addBrowserTimezoneObtainedListener(event -> calendar.setTimezone(event.getTimezone()));

+// When using timezones, entries can calculate their start and end in different ways. entry.setStart(Instant.now()); // UTC entry.setStart(LocalDateTime.now(), tzBerlinGermany); // timezone is used to calculate the UTC value

+entry.setCalendar(calendar); // is done automatically, when using calendar.addEntry(entry);
+entry.setStart(LocalDateTime.now()); // Uses the calendars timezone (or UTC as fallback)

+// Timezone provides some convenient methods to work with the two different temporal types tzBerlinGermany.convertToUTC(LocalDateTime.of(2018, 10, 1, 10, 0, 0)) // Standard time, returns Instant for 9:00 UTC this day. tzBerlinGermany.convertToUTC(LocalDateTime.of(2018, 8, 1, 10, 0, 0)) // Summer time, returns Instant for 8:00 UTC this day.
+tzBerlinGermany.convertToLocalDateTime(Instant.now()) // returns a date time with +1/+2 hours (depending on summer time).

 # FullCalendar Scheduler extension
 This addon extends the **FullCalendar integration addon** with the FullCalendar Scheduler (v1.9.4) as Flow component for Vaadin Platform / Vaadin 10+.